London's Burning (TV series)

-London's Burning is a British television drama programme, produced by London Weekend Television for the ITV network.
+London's Burning is a British television drama programme, produced by LWT for the ITV network.
 It was based on the 1986 TV movie of the same name, and focused on the lives of members of the London Fire Brigade, principally those of the Blue Watch, at the fictional Blackwall fire station.
 It began with the movie (pilot), broadcast on 7 December 1986.
 This was then followed by a total of 14 series, which ran from 20 February 1988 to 25 August 2002.

-By 2002, it was one of ITV's longest running TV programmes, after Coronation Street, Emmerdale and The Bill.
+By 2002, it was one of ITV's longest running TV programmes, after Coronation Street, Emmerdale, The Bill and Heartbeat.

 Movie

 Jack Rosenthal's original two-hour TV movie, directed by Les Blair, was broadcast on ITV on 7 December 1986.
 The Broadwater Farm riot, in north London, was one inspiration for the screenplay.
 Unlike the final years of the London's Burning TV series, the movie (along with the following early TV series), was a black comedy that also examined serious issues, primarily that while female and Black, Asian and minority ethnic firefighters had to deal with prejudice on the job, the prejudices in their own families and neighbourhoods could be far worse.